 Frequently Asked Questions

-What is the Orlando Intro to Storying Training (OIST)?
+What is the Orlando School Storying (OSOS)?

-A five-day intensive workshop that uses small teams to teach you how to develop and use oral Bible stories.
+A five-day intensive workshop that uses small teams to teach you how to develop and to use oral Bible stories.

 When is the application deadline?